 - Equipment specifications.

-- Tunnels under dog walks are always 20 foot long and cannot be substituted with a 15 foot tunnel.
-Tunnels under Aframes are always 15 foot long and can not be substituted with a 20 foot tunnel.
+- Tunnels under the dog walk are always a 20-foot tunnel and cannot be substituted with a 15-foot tunnel.
+Tunnels under A-frames are always 15-foot tunnels and can not be substituted with a 20-foot tunnel.

 - Courses and course building.